Bob Gould (rugby union)

-Bob Gould (1863 – 29 December 1931) was a Welsh international rugby union forward who played club rugby for Newport Rugby Football Club.
+Robert Gould (1863 – 29 December 1931) was a Welsh international rugby union forward who played club rugby for Newport Rugby Football Club.
 He won 11 caps for Wales and captained them for one match.
 Gould is best known within the sport of rugby as the brother of Arthur 'Monkey' Gould, one of the first superstars of Welsh rugby.

 Rugby career

 Gould played most of his club rugby with Newport, spending 8 seasons with the club between 1879 and 1887.
 He captained Newport in his final season.

 International career

 Gould was first capped for Wales against Ireland on 28 January 1882.
 He would play for Wales a further 10 times, captaining the team against Scotland on 26 February 1887.
 Gould would play his last five international games with his younger brother Arthur and the Scotland game of 1885 is noted as being the first international rugby game to have brothers on both sides.
 The Goulds for Wales and George and Richard Maitland for Scotland.